YorkDevelopers/venimus/README.md

 * __LogoInBase64__ - The group's logo.

-Validation rules
+#### Business Rules

 * The slug is required,  cannot contain spaces, must be unique and no more than 100 characters.
+(NEEDS TEST)

 * The name is required, must be unique and no more than 100 characters.
+(NEEDS TEST)

 * The description is required,  and should be in markdown format